 Impacts and Achievements

-Urja has reached out to 354 young homeless women since its inception.
+More than 400 homeless young homeless women accessed safe spaces, since URJA’s inception.
 Our belief in the ultimate empowerment of young women has allowed us to encourage many lives.
 As they arrive, most of these women are battered and broken.
 Urja traces their journey from cocooned individuals to confident and independent women through counselling, health care, education and a wide array of other transformation programmes

 Our Impact since 2012